mrlndmt/cybersec-python/README.md

-# Python for Ethical Hacking - Learning Project
+# Python for Ethical Hacking - Learning and Exercises

 A progressive Python learning project focused on building practical security tools from scratch.
 Each phase builds on the previous, culminating in real recon and enumeration tools.